drfuera/PromptPack/README.md

 ### Smart Patch Matching

-PromptPack uses three levels of text matching:
+PromptPack uses three escalating levels of text matching to handle real-world copy-paste variations:

-1. Exact match (fastest): Exact character-by-character matching
-2. Flexible whitespace: Matches with varying spaces/tabs/newlines
-3. Tidy matching: Normalizes formatting before matching

-This makes patches resilient to whitespace variations while maintaining precision.
+1. **Exact match** — character-for-character, fastest
+2. **Flexible whitespace** — matches when spacing/indentation differs
+3. **Tidy matching** — normalizes trailing whitespace and blank lines before comparing

 ### Python Syntax Auto-Fix

-For `.py` files, PromptPack automatically:
-- Validates syntax after patching
-- Fixes common indentation errors
-- Aborts patch if syntax errors remain
+For `.py` files, PromptPack automatically validates syntax after applying a patch.
+If an `IndentationError` is detected, it attempts to auto-correct indentation.
+If the error cannot be resolved, the patch is aborted and the file is left untouched.

+### Python Dependency Import Tracking

+Press `i` on any `.py` file in the TUI to automatically mark it along with all locally resolvable `import` dependencies.
+Pressing `i` again toggles all dependencies off.
+This ensures `code.txt` always contains the full dependency graph needed for AI context.

 ### Token Estimation

-Real-time token counting for AI model compatibility:
+Live token counts are shown in the status bar and printed after `code.txt` is generated:

 | Model | Max Tokens |
 |-------|-----------|